 Catch that little dish in the foreground above?
 It was delicious and we’re happy to report it tasted just like our own steamed spareribs in black bean sauce dim sum recipe!

-This delicious Hang Kong style steamed scallop dish was also very close to our own recipe for my dad’s favorite steamed scallops with vermicelli.
-It makes us wonder why we don’t make this scallop dish more often.
+This delicious Hong Kong style steamed scallop dish was also very close to our own recipe for my dad’s favorite steamed scallops with vermicelli.
+It makes us wonder why we don’t make it more often.